Heat transfer enhancement in turbulent boundary layers with a pulsed slot jet in crossflow: Methodology and experimental setup

 A reference system with origin on the mid-section of the leading edge of the flat plate is considered.
 The velocity components along the streamwise $(x)$, wall-normal $(y)$ and spanwise $(z)$ directions are denoted by $U$, $V$ and $W$, respectively.
 Over-lined symbols refer to mean quantities (e.g. $\overline{U}$).
 Wall-scaled variables are defined in terms of the local friction velocity, $u_\tau$, and kinematic viscosity, $\nu$, and are denoted by a superscript ‘+’.
 Other quantities used throughout the paper are the free-stream velocity, $U_\infty$, the actuator width, $\lambda$, and the boundary-layer thickness, $\delta$.

-The experiments are carried out for a freestream velocity of $U_\infty \approx 12 \mathrm{m/s}$, which correspond to a momentum thickness $\theta$ and friction-based Reynolds number $Re_\theta \approx 2000$ and $Re_\tau \approx 800$, respectively, at the jet location.
+The experiments are carried out for a freestream velocity of $U_\infty \approx 12~\mathrm{m/s}$, which correspond to a momentum thickness $\theta$ and friction-based Reynolds number $Re_\theta \approx 2000$ and $Re_\tau \approx 800$, respectively, at the jet location.
+There are several factors affecting the selection of the freestream velocity in this experiment: turbulent boundary layer development, velocity ratio with the cross-flow jet, or even infrastructure limitations.
+The chosen $U_\infty \approx 12~\mathrm{m/s}$ is a compromise between the available infrastructure capabilities and the development of a well-behaved turbulent boundary layer within the test region.
+Additionally, a suitable velocity ratio is assured so that the influence of the actuation is large enough to cause an effect that can be measured on the heat transfer sensor.

 The TBL profile was measured with Particle Image Velocimetry (PIV).
-A dual cavity Nd:Yag Quantel Evergreen laser ($200\mathrm{mJ/pulse}$ at $15\mathrm{Hz}$) and a set of cylindrical and spherical lenses are employed to illuminate the DiEthyl-Hexyl-Sebacate seeding particles of $\approx 1 \mu\mathrm{m}$.
-An Andor sCMOS camera, equipped with a lens with $100 \mathrm{mm}$ focal length and using a focal ratio $f/\# = 11$, is used to image the flow with a resolution of approximately $51.7 \mathrm{pixels/mm}$.
+A dual cavity Nd:Yag Quantel Evergreen laser ($200~\mathrm{mJ/pulse}$ at $15~\mathrm{Hz}$) and a set of cylindrical and spherical lenses are employed to illuminate the DiEthyl-Hexyl-Sebacate seeding particles of $\approx 1~\mu\mathrm{m}$.
+An Andor sCMOS camera, equipped with a lens with $100~\mathrm{mm}$ focal length and using a focal ratio $f/\# = 11$, is used to image the flow with a resolution of approximately $51.7~\mathrm{pixels/mm}$.
 The eigenbackground removal procedure proposed by \citet{Mendez2017pod-piv} is used to remove the background.
-Statistics are computed using Ensemble Particle Tracking Velocimetry \citep{cowen1997hybrid}, with polynomial filtering of the particle clouds to improve the spatial resolution \citep{aguera2016ensemble}.
-The final averaging bin is $160\times3 \mathrm{pixels}$.
+Statistics are computed using Ensemble Particle Tracking Velocimetry \citep{cowen1997hybrid}, with polynomial filtering of the particle clouds to improve the spatial resolution \citep{aguera2016EPTV}.
+The final averaging bin is $160\times3~\mathrm{pixels}$.

 The parameters of the reference TBL at the slot-jet streamwise location are computed by fitting the experimental data on the composite profile proposed by \citet{chauhan2009}.
 The reference TBL parameters are attached in table \ref{tab:TBL}, including the friction-based Reynolds number $Re_\tau$, the Reynolds number based on momentum thickness $Re_\theta$, the displacement and momentum thickness $\delta^*$ and $\theta$, the shape factor $H_{12}=\delta^*/\theta$ and the friction velocity $u_\tau$.